Medallion Quest Begins Wednesday

-A popular treasure hunt type event in the days leading up to the Smoky Hill River Festival is back!
-The 2022 Festival Medallion Quest begins mid-week next week.
+A popular treasure hunt type event in the days leading up to the Smoky Hill River Festival is back.
+The 2022 Festival Medallion Quest begins Wednesday.

 According to Salina Arts & Humanities, the first Medallion Quest clue will be shared live from the steps of the Smoky Hill Museum at 211 West Iron Ave., at 4 p.m. on Wednesday, May 18 by the Salina Arts & Humanities Arts Commissioners.